hyva-themes/magento2-hyva-admin/doc/2. API Reference/Grid XML Reference/grid > columns/grid > columns > include/grid > columns > include > column.md

 Please note that this block has to be declared in layout XML on every page the grid is used.

+Please also note that adding a block renderer for a column automatically disables Ajax navigation, because the layout XML that defines the renderer block would not be loaded during the processing of the Ajax navigation request.

 ### sortOrder

 Without any include columns configuration, columns are sorted however they are returned by the grid source type class.